vivekkumar87/hello-world/README.md

 # hello-world
-It is the initial repository and for practice
+It is the initial repository and for practice and learning